Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

 This defines the percent of signal-to-noise ratio (SNR) retained when recovering waveform $h_2$ with the (non-identical) waveform $h_1$.
 Then, the fitting factor is the related quantity used in describing the effectualness of template banks:

 where $h_b$ is the set of templates in the bank and $h_s$ is a signal waveform with parameters drawn from the continuum.
+For the aligned spin waveforms, the $FF$ is calculated by maximizing the noise-weighted inner product only over the templates.
 The fitting factor describes the fraction of SNR retained for arbitrary signals in the parameter space covered by the bank.
 Typically, compact binary coalescence searches have required a fitting factor of $97\%$ to ensure that no more than $\sim10 \%$ of possible astrophysical signals are lost due to the discrete nature of the bank.
 As described in Sect.~\ref{sec:placement}, we use a hierarchical set of fitting factor requirements to construct the bank.